Secretly Y’all is an organization that broadcasts true stories to inspire, create, and invest in community.

 Our live storytelling events are the foundation of Secretly Y’all.
 Every other month we host a regular event where an average of 150 people come to listen and donate to the featured local nonprofit or charity.
 Along with special events that we have been invited to organize (eg, with the Virginia Museum of Fine Arts or Library of Virginia) we have curated and recorded over 65 live storytelling events, have more than 600 stories in our archives, and raised and funneled around $16,000 directly back into our local community.

 What happens at a Secretly Y’all event?

 Every live event has a theme.
-The set list is the first part of the evening, which is comprised of people who have submitted and been selected to share their story.
+The Setlist is the first part of the evening, which is comprised of people who have submitted and been selected to share their story.
 The story must be true, told without notes, and under 7 minutes in length.
-During the second part of the evening, we pick names at random from a hat for volunteers share their stories.
+During the second part of the evening, we pick at random from names voluntarily thrown into The Hat and these folks share their stories too.

 We recognize and strive to embody the fact that the power of a story is more than a sum of its words.
 We provide a welcoming, safe space for telling those stories, and use this as a way to invest back into our community.
-From the $5 door donation collected at each event Secretly Y’all has channeled over $13,000 directly into local non-profits and charities since 2009.
+From the $5 door donation collected at each event Secretly Y’all has channeled thousands of dollars directly into local non-profits and charities over the past nine years.

 Secretly Y’all was founded by Kathleen Brady and Colin King.
 Tyler Trumbo is our sound engineer and helps with events.

 Brittany Jezouit manages the website and works on the archives.
 Logo design by Jenn Buch.

 “It’s a pretty magical… it’s a different kind of community gathering than going to a pub and drinking beer.
 It’s a quiet attendance, because people are telling a story.
 It’s great to see a large crowd get quiet and listen to someone else speak.”Secretly Y’all: Telling stories on the rooftops of Richmond, Richmond Times-Dispatch, 2017